Big Brother Brasil 21: The Counterattack

 The counterattack is a surprise power given to either the HoH's nominee and/or the House's nominee in which they have the opportunity to automatically nominate an additional housemate for eviction.
 While viewers are informed when the power will be featured in advance (on Thursdays before the Head of Household competition even takes place), the housemates are only informed about the twist on the spot, during Sunday's live nominations.

 Housemates

 The cast list was unveiled on January 19, 2021.

-Future Appearances
+Future appearances

-After this 2021 season, Arcrebiano Araújo, who finished the competition in 12th place, appeared in No Limite 5.
-Arcrebiano also appeared in A Fazenda 13, where he finished as runner-up from the competition.
+After this 2021 season, Arcrebiano Araújo appeared in No Limite 5, where he finished in 12th place in the competition.
+In the same year, Arcrebiano also appeared in A Fazenda 13, where he finished as runner-up from the competition.

 In 2022, Gilberto Nogueira appeared in Dança dos Famosos 19, where he finished in 8th place.

 In 2022, Lumena Aleluia appeared on De Férias com o Ex Caribe: Salseiro VIP as original cast member.
+In 2023, Lumena also appeared in A Fazenda 15, she entered in the Warehouse where the public voted for four contestants to move into the main house, she didn't receive enough votes to enter in the game.

 In 2022, Kerline Cardoso appeared in A Fazenda 14, she finished in 9th place in the competition.